Fazlibeqir/Timski-Proekt/README.md

     - compare_all_versions.ipynb

-- Utils (All are in Google Drive, but in this repository we excluded .csv and .pt files)
+- Utils (All are stored in Google Drive, but in this repository we excluded the .csv and .pt files)
     - common_funcs.py
     - resultsV1.csv
     - resultsV2.csv